Erin Hanson

-Erin Hanson is an Oregon-based artist, considered to be the originator of painting style called "Open Impressionism."
-Her landscape paintings have been shown internationally and at solo and group exhibitions and museums worldwide.
+Erin Hanson (born 1981) is an American painter known for her "Open Impressionism style of work characterized by minimal brush strokes and the impasto application of paint."

 Early years

-Born in 1981, Erin began painting as a young lady, learning oils, watercolor, pen and ink, pastels and life drawing from art instructors.
+Born in 1981, Hanson began painting as a child, learning oils, watercolor, pen and ink, pastels and life drawing from art instructors.
 She began commissioning portraits of her neighbor's pets at age 10 and by age 12, she was employed after school by a mural studio, learning the techniques of acrylics on the grand scale of 40-foot canvases.
-Her first encounter with the Vincent van Gogh painting "Irises" in elementary school was decisive and marked the beginning of her appreciation for Impressionism.
+Hanson has said that her first encounter with the Vincent van Gogh painting "Irises" in elementary school was decisive and marked the beginning of her appreciation for Impressionism.
 A high school scholarship took her to Otis College of Art and Design where she focused on figure drawing.
-Although Hanson was interested in art at an early age, she didn't consider it a career when it came time for college.
-She took a few art classes at the University of California, Berkeley but majored in bio-engineering.
-Hanson says that although she enjoyed her courses in subjects such as microbiology, the actual work in the field seemed mundane.
-After graduation, Hanson moved to Las Vegas, Nevada where she began an import business, but her rock climbing and hiking hobbies ultimately led her back to her childhood passion for painting.
+After graduation from University of California, Berkeley, Hanson moved to Las Vegas, Nevada, where she began an import business, but her rock climbing and hiking hobbies ultimately led her back to her childhood passion for painting.

 Technique

-Hanson is credited as the pioneer and originator of "Open Impressionism," a style of painting that encompasses wide brush strokes and an alla prima technique where the paint is applied wet on wet without letting earlier layers dry.
-During an interview, Hanson said, "I am not trying to re-create a photograph, I am trying to get my viewers to open their eyes and see their world a little differently."
+Hanson employs an "Open Impressionism," style of painting that uses wide brush strokes and an alla prima technique where the paint is applied wet on wet without letting earlier layers dry.
 Hanson's typical style mixes paint from a limited palette of four or five colors with minimal brush strokes.
-Hanson has said her creative process starts with hours of preparation before she begins painting.
 During an interview, Hanson said she takes dozens of reference photos, which she can later use in the studio before she paints.
+In 2022, Hanson was one of several professional artists who learned their technique was included without their permission in a data set used to train a text-to-image AI computer program.